MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `serviceClosed` has a different structure.
 Instead of going directly to the images paths, we must define a required `default` key that will hold the overall images when a service is closed, and we can also use a service id as a key to display a service closed error for a specific service.
 This allows displaying a schedule for that particular service, for example.
 Make sure the service id is the *production* service id, associated with the right EasyQueue module.

 `eIdTimeout` will display images when the card reader takes more than 15 seconds to read the card.

+`unknownCard` will display images when an invalid card is inserted.
+This is were you can suggest to end users to make sure they are using a valid Belgian eId card.

+`unresponsiveCard` will display images when a card is inserted incorrectly or the chip is damaged.
+This is were you can suggest to end users to make sure they have inserted their card chip up.

+`unreadableCard` will display images when a card has been inserted and read, but eId data is null.

 `eIdInserted` is **not** an error per say.
 It will display images for when a card is inserted in the card reader, usually informing the end user that the card is currently being read and inviting them to not remove their card from the terminal.